braze-inc/braze-web-sdk/README.md

+FIRST OF ALL WE NEED TO LEARN ABOUT THE BASICS OF USING WEBSITES AND NETWORKING SERVERS BEFORE ENROLLING IN ANY ORGANISATION.

 <img src="https://github.com/Appboy/appboy-web-sdk/blob/master/braze-logo.png" width="300" title="Braze Logo" />

 Effective marketing automation is an essential part of successfully scaling and managing your business.
 Braze empowers you to build better customer relationships through a seamless, multi-channel approach that addresses all aspects of the user life cycle.
 Braze helps you engage your users on an ongoing basis.
 We'll have you up and running in no time!